coder-Rishi05/TODO-app/readme.md

 ### MERN Stack Todo app

-this is my todo full stack website where anyone can read write store and update their notes.
+this is my todo app a full stack project, where anyone can read, write, store and update their notes.

 - <h1> Home Page</h1>